purnima20-cpu/QA/README.md

 **File:** `Payment Gateway Test Case.png`

-Test cases designed to validate the functionality of an online payment gateway.
+Test cases designed to validate the functionality of an online payment gateway

 ### Test Scenarios